“`html

 An esthetician is a licensed skin care professional.
 The work goes well beyond basic facials.

-In Virginia, a licensed esthetician can perform a wide range of services: facials, deep-cleansing treatments, chemical peels, microdermabrasion, waxing, tinting, skin analysis, and client consultation.
+In Virginia, a licensed esthetician (NO FINANCIAL AID FOR THIS PROGRAM) can perform a wide range of services: facials, deep-cleansing treatments, chemical peels, microdermabrasion, waxing, tinting, skin analysis, and client consultation.
 Many estheticians also work alongside dermatologists and plastic surgeons in clinical settings, providing pre- and post-procedure skin care support.

-The scope of practice makes esthetics a genuinely versatile career path.
+The scope of practice makes esthetics (NO FINANCIAL AID FOR THIS PROGRAM) a genuinely versatile career path.
 You might work in a day spa, a medical office, a hotel spa, a franchise studio like Massage Envy or European Wax Center, or eventually open your own business.
 Some estheticians go on to specialize in laser technology, advanced chemical treatments, or oncology esthetics.

 What sets high-performing estheticians apart isn’t just technical skill — it’s the ability to assess and treat every type of skin that sits in their chair.
 Fitzpatrick skin types range from Type I to Type VI, and the techniques, products, and chemical concentrations that work for one skin type can cause real harm on another.
 That’s why inclusive training isn’t a nice-to-have.
 It’s a core professional competency.